See Textbooks FAQs for help with questions about how the data is used.

 Create a new Textbook Search List (new workflow as of Spring 2021 – see procedure at end of page).

 Once Dawn has been sent the file to run her script, continue processing the new bookstore list by Creating the Deduped Bookstore List.
 When Dawn sends back the file for the Search List, finish that process, as well.

 Creating the Deduped Bookstore List.

-- Hit the Deduped Bookstore List button.
+- In the Textbooks database, Hit the Deduped Bookstore List button.
 This will generate a list of titles with unique ISBNs.
 (Paste a copy of these results into a new table: DedupedSemYrList#).)

 - Next, hit the Textbook ISBN List for Batch Search Against NCSU Catalog button.

 - Either copy results into a text file or export results as a text file called Textbooks [tab date].txt (e.g. Textbooks 10-23-15.txt) in the semester folder on the G drive.